PowerLevel9000/Dynamic-Event-Template/README.md

 You can deploy this project using:

-- for this repo and use git hub pages to deploy it
+- for this repo and use GitHub pages to deploy it

 <p align="right">(<a href="#readme-top">back to top</a>)</p>